Integrated Sensing and Communication Signal Processing Based on Compressed Sensing Over Unlicensed Spectrum Bands: Introduction

-\textbf{Signal design:} The OFDM pilot signal, being a typical non-continuous signal, has been studied in the perspectives of pilot design and pilot optimization.
+\textbf{Signal design:} The orthogonal frequency division multiplex (OFDM) pilot signal, as a typical non-continuous signal, has been studied in the perspectives of pilot design and pilot optimization.
 In terms of pilot design, Chen \cite{1015730113.nh} designed a time-frequency continuous pilot structure with low parameter estimation error and high anti-noise capability.
+However, this method has poor anti-noise performance.
 Bao \textit{et al.} \cite{bao2020superimposed} exploited superimposed pilots to realize target sensing with limited energy and high detection probability.
 In terms of pilot optimization, Liu \textit{et al.} \cite{liu2021cramer} optimized the pilot structure by minimizing the Cram\'{e}r-Rao bound in the scenario of single target detection.
 Tzoreff \textit{et al.} \cite{Tzoreff2017} optimized the pilot matrix by minimizing the maximum eigenvalue of the Cram\'{e}r-Rao bound.
 Both of these researches applied the semi-definition relaxation (SDR) to release rank-1 constraint.
 However, SDR-based optimization algorithm performs poorly on multi-objective detection problems.
-To address this challenge, Huang \textit{et al.} \cite{Huang2022} replaced the rank-1 constraint with a tight and smooth approximation, and applied the majorization-minimization (MM) method to solve the pilot optimization problem.
+To this end, Huang \textit{et al.} \cite{Huang2022} replaced the rank-1 constraint with a tight and smooth approximation, and applied the majorization-minimization (MM) method to solve the pilot optimization problem.
+The above work focuses on designing and optimizing the signal structure to avoid the problems caused by discontinuity.
+However, in the unlicensed spectrum bands, the spectrum bands occupancy is dynamic and random, making it difficult to avoid discontinuities through signal design.